Why the church needs to meet together

 We urge you to find a Biblical church you are able to get to.

-The importance of a church practising the right things cannot be overestemated; neither can the importance of meeting with them.
+The importance of a church practising the right things cannot be overestimated; neither can the importance of meeting with them.